gidavies/WebAppDevOpsLab/README.md

 8. Now return to Visual Studio and commit and push the changes.
 This will trigger the CI build, which will now include the tests in the output, and then trigger the CD release, which will execute the tests found in the build output.
 Wait for the build and release into QA to complete and then open the release summary.
 You should see that there are tests in the QA environment and that they have passed.
 <img src="images/S_8.png" width="624"/>

-9. Click on the 100% pass link for the QA environment and you will see the indiviual test results.
+9. Click on the 100% pass link for the QA environment and you will see the individual test results.
 By default the view is filtered to only show failed tests, select All outcomes to see the tests.
 <img src="images/S_9.png" width="624"/>

 You now have automated UI tests being executed everytime a new version of your application is deployed.